 Many of you out there have experiences waiting to be told.
 Many of you have pains and suffering that I couldn't begin to fathom.
 Others of you might have several stories of darkness and triumph that could fill an entire saga.

 What are you waiting for?
 If someone told you that you would be automatically a huge success from your words, music or art, would you do it?
 Of course you would, but we all know automatic success is not reality...because there's always that other chance of failure.
-Its the fear that and of not knowing that keeps people stagnant.
+Its the fear of not knowing that keeps people stagnant.
 Its the fear of rejection, abandonment and any other negative responses others could have towards you.
 But what kind of chances do you have if you don't even try?